Rohan1405/clustering-Rohan-102103108/README.md

 # Clustering Assignment using PyCaret

-This repository contains the implementation of different clustering algorithms on the Iris dataset using PyCaret.
+This repository contains the implementation of different clustering algorithms on the Pokemon dataset using PyCaret.
 The goal is to explore the performance of clustering techniques with various pre-processing methods and evaluate them on different metrics.

 ## Dataset